Advertisement

 Grain Traders Association Chairperson Grace Mijiga Mhango laments the absence of structured market infrastructure and policy inconsistencies.

-What the authorities have done this far
+What authorities have done this far

-On December 16, 2021, Malawi launched the second National Export Strategy (Nes II) which seeks to boost the contribution of exports to the Gross Domestic Product (GDP) from the current 14.6 percent to 20 percent by 2026.
+On December 16, 2021, Malawi launched the second National Export Strategy (Nes II) which seeks to boost the contribution of exports to the Gross Domestic Product from the current 14.6 percent to 20 percent by 2026.

 The strategy has four goals first of which is to make Malawi a producer of competitive products that are in demand in the region and beyond.
 The second goal is to make Malawi compliant with regional and international standards of production.